Dermal Filler Injections in Brighton

 Common side effects

 Pain is frequently associated with the injection of dermal filler.
-Local anaesthetic cream is usually applied before the treatment and for some areas a local anaesthetic injection may be recommended.
+Local anaesthetic cream is usually applied before the treatment.
 The fillers contain some local anaesthetic.
 Paracetamol can be taken regularly if required once this wears off.

 Bruising, bleeding, redness and swelling may occur around the injection site.
 Aspirin, anti-inflammatory medication, platelet inhibitors, anticoagulants, Vitamin E, Ginko Biloba, St John’s Wort and other herbal or homeopathic remedies may contribute to a greater risk of bleeding.
 If not medically indicated, please avoid taking these for 10 days before filler injection.